open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 compatibility reasons when `grpc` was already the default in a stable SDK release).

-The exporter SHOULD NOT depend on any transport protocol.
+The exporter SHOULD NOT depend on any transport protocol driver.
-The exporter SHOULD have a mechanism to register transport protocols.
+The exporter SHOULD have a mechanism to register transport protocol driver.
-The caller SHOULD explictly register the default transport protocol if one wants to support it.
+The caller SHOULD explictly register the driver for the default transport protocol if one wants to support it.

 ### Specifying headers via environment variables